VincentChong123/repo-local2github/project/docs/source/index.rst

 Hi Welcome to proj_name's documentation!
 =====================================
-This is a documentation trial
+This is a Documentation tutorial

 .. toctree::
    :maxdepth: 2